pyroteus/pyroteus/docs/source/maths/2-goal-oriented-error-estimation.rst

 <http://www.dolfin-adjoint.org/en/latest/documentation/maths/index.html>`__
 training material on adjoint methods.

-Pyroteus has been designed with time-dependent problems in mind.
+Goalie has been designed with time-dependent problems in mind.
 However, the exposition of goal-oriented error estimation is most clearly presented in the steady-state case.
 Therefore, suppose we have a "forward" PDE that contains only derivatives in space and is written in the residual form,